-Below, I've listed some of the most commonly asked for levels of wedding photography coverage.
-I'm out creating beautiful images most days so if you send a message please be assured I have received it and will aim to get back to you as soon as humanly possible!
+Below, I've listed wedding photography packages for some of the most commonly asked for levels of wedding photography coverage in the Lake District and further afield.
+I'm out creating beautiful images most days so if you send a message please be assured that I have received it and I promise I will get back to you as soon as humanly possible!

 • Web Ready Digital Files For Social Media, Email and Sharing

 • Private Online Client Gallery Complete With E-commerce

 • 20% Discount On All Prints/Wall Art (Valid For 30 Days)

 A considerable amount of your wedding photography investment will go towards the unseen time that I spend editing/bringing your photos to life.
 Your photos will undergo an extensive period of enhancement in post-production so that they become charged with feelings and passion truly reflecting the emotion experienced in that very moment.
 Your images will be hand-edited one by one so that you look flawless - as you should on your wedding day!
 I remove anything that isn't permanent i.e. spots, blemishes, background distractions, tattoos (if requested), etc.

 Typically I can spend anywhere between 60-80 hours (often more!) editing a wedding with full-day coverage.

 - A fully comprehensive photography package for those who wish to have the story of their day documented from start to finish, & displayed in a beautiful handmade storybook -